kea333/Java/README.md

-# Java code and reports.
+Java code and reports.
+Code written and executed in JupyterLab HPC Apptainer environment running Java 17.0.0 from Modules package, and saved on Colab.